Select a name, read their biography.

 Graham Mckay grew up in Amesbury, Massachusetts, on the banks of the Merrimack River.
 His early fascination with boats and maritime history drew him to sailing tall ships.
 After attending Harvard for economics and baseball, he sought to experience the maritime industry from all angles.
 Graham spent time as a commercial fisherman, professional sailor, fisheries scientist, and commercial diver.
 In 2006, he attended the University of Bristol, England, for a masters degree in Maritime History and Archaeology.
 Upon his return to the states, Graham split his time building boats at Lowell’s Boat Shop in Amesbury and as a captain for the Ocean Classroom Foundation.
 He is the emerging Executive Director of Lowell’s Boat Shop which, in addition to being a wooden boat shop, is also a fully functioning museum and education center.
 Graham lives in Newburyport, Massachusetts, with his lovely and patient girlfriend Abbie and their dog Niki.

 Erica Moody was born in landlocked upstate New York and schooled in western Massachusetts, but finally made it to the coast in 1991 for a summer working on Martha’s Vineyard.
 Since then she has not been far from the sea.
 Upon moving to Boston in 1992, she was fortunate to sail on a friend’s 1940s Alden sloop for a few years, getting to know the Massachusetts coast first from the sea rather than from the road.
 Her passion for sailing and the beautiful craftsmanship and design of the wooden sailboat has never left.
 She was inspired to find a career in the building trades, and found an apprenticeship with a custom metalworker in Boston.
-She has now been working professionally as a metal craftsman in and around New England since 1994, and in 2001 started her own metalcraft business working on architectural and marine projects.
-In 2016 she added a line of personal work in small metal housewares and woodworking tools.
+She has now been working professionally as a metal craftsman in and around Boston for 25 years.
+Over the last 18 years Erica has been focusing on doing custom metal fabrication under her name, and in 2016 adding a line of personal work in small metal housewares and woodworking tools.
 Along with teaching at WoodenBoat School each summer for several years, she has taught classes and workshops at Wentworth Institute of Technology, Massachusetts College of Art & Design, Harvard’s Graduate School of Design, The Apprenticeshop, and The Center for Furniture Craftsmanship.
-Erica also teaches sailing and carries a Captain’s License since cruising and living aboard for several years in Boston Harbor.
-She and her husband Paul finally made the move from Boston to the coast of Maine in the blizzards of 2014, and are living and working in the midcoast village of Waldoboro.
+Erica finally made the move from Boston to the wonderful state of Maine in 2014 and is living and working in the midcoast village of Waldoboro.

 A longtime interest in woodworking led Mike Moros to open his own successful cabinet shop not far from where he grew up in Pine Brook, New Jersey.
 Over time, he found himself attracted to wooden boats and this eventually brought Mike to WoodenBoat School as a student in 2001.
 After a few courses in successive years and joining in on Alumni Work Weeks, Mike signed on as the school’s Assistant Shop Manager in 2006.
 In ’08 Mike took over the reins as Shop Manager.
 During the off-season Mike has worked on the carpentry crew at Brooklin Boat Yard.
 In 2009 Mike opened his own business, Michael Moros Woodworking, providing wooden boat work, custom woodworking and general contracting.
 When not working, Mike enjoys being outdoors, especially boating and fishing.
 He recently completed a handsome Glen-L Marine 16′ center console skiff for himself and is now restoring a 1953 Chris Craft.